determined-ai/determined-examples/computer_vision/cifar10_pytorch/README.md

 If you have not yet installed Determined, installation instructions can be found under `docs/install-admin.html` or at https://docs.determined.ai/latest/index.html

-Run the following command: `det -m <master host:port> experiment create -f const.yaml .`.
+Run the following command: `det -m <master-host:port> experiment create -f const.yaml .`.
 The other configurations can be run by specifying the appropriate configuration file in place of `const.yaml`.

 ## Results
 Training the model with the hyperparameter settings in `const.yaml` should yield a validation accuracy of ~74%.